dlm1223/march-madness/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-4-1.png)

+As expected, Gonzaga who the projections saw as a favorite in Step 1, appears in this optimal solution.
 Although this bracket was not successfull (North Carolina won in 2017), the system is still useful in that it gives you the optimal bracket, given your projections and your scoring system.
 By changing the projections and running over multiple years, it also allows for some interesting analyses like how many upsets you should typically put in your bracket.